Theory quick start (4 minutes).

 - Choose a colour, and watch how the circle rim on the note labelled “b3” changes to match, as does the interval strip’s “b3” colour.

 - If you want to change the colour of the anchor when its unoccupied, use the “Anchor” button in the picker to do this.

 - Use “Reset” in the picker to revert to the colour schem emuso comes with.

 What you have learned

-You’ve learned that typing “i” repeatedly changes the labelling of notes, with options for semitones in the range 0-11, interval symbols (e.g. “b3”), unrestricted semitones, and note names.
+You’ve learned that typing “i” repeatedly changes the labelling of notes, with options for semitones in the range 0-11, interval symbols (e.g. “b3”), unrestricted semitones (negative values or values greater than 11), and note names.
 Type “=” to switch between semitones in the range 0-11 and interval symbols.